 Key Takeaways

-- Sending a condolence letter to your acquaintance is the best way to offer them help, to keep in touch with them, and to comfort them.
+• Sending this letter to your acquaintance is the best way to offer them help, keep in touch with them, and comfort them.

-- Following the procedure and tips of writing a condolence letter will help you craft an appropriate condolence letter to comfort your acquaintance during their grief.
+• Following the procedure and tips for writing the letter will help you craft an appropriate letter to comfort your acquaintance during their grief.